 Canadian tourist visas can be very difficult to get.
 If you apply for one, you could find that your application has been rejected.
-What can you do?
+So, what can you do?

 Reapplying after any Canadian visa denial is always an option.
-Don’t forget this, even though being denied for a Canadian visa can be very frustrating and upsetting.
+Don’t forget this option, even though being denied a Canadian visa can be very frustrating and upsetting.
 One of your options for dealing with a Canadian visa denial is reapplying, but you could also appeal.

 Whether you should choose to reapply for a Canadian tourist visa or go ahead with the appeals process depends on your personal situation.
-In addition, it really spends on why your Canadian visa application was denied in the first place.
-For example, do you feel the visa officer processing your case make an error in denying your application, and there wasn’t a mistake in the application on your own part?
-If this is the case, you should appeal your Canadian tourist visa application denial to the Federal Court of Canada.
+In addition, it really depends on why your Canadian visa application was denied in the first place.
+For example, do you feel that the visa officer who processed your case made an error in denying your application, and there wasn’t a mistake in the application on your own part?
+If this is the case, you should appeal your Canadian tourist visa denial to the Federal Court of Canada.

-Note that this is a very difficult process and you will benefit greatly by having a licensed immigration lawyer on your side when you need to make effective arguments on your behalf in court.
+Note that this is a very difficult process and you will benefit greatly by having a licensed immigration lawyer on your side when you need effective arguments on your behalf in court.

 If you have made a mistake on your original application, you could reapply with the proper information on the application.
-For example, you may have made a mistake on your initial application or forgotten to include a piece of the important supporting documentation necessary for the application be accepted such as proof of ties to your home country and proof that you can support yourself while in Canada.
+For example, you may have made a mistake on your initial application or forgotten to include a piece of the important documentation necessary for the application to be accepted (e.g. proof of ties to your home country and proof that you can support yourself while in Canada).
 You will have to explain on your application why you all of a sudden have new information that can get you accepted.

 If you reapply for a tourist visa on your own, you may be denied the same as you were before.
 Make sure you discuss your options with a licensed immigration lawyer and have your case completely assessed.